OpenNewsLabs/centipede/README.md

-pipeline transforms
+# Centipede

+A centipede is a de-centralized pipeline for processing documents.
+It consists of many stages, which may perform tasks such as downloading files, extracting texts, detecting language and encoding or indexing a document to a search index.

+## Components

+Centipede processing stacks consist of a number of components, such as:

+* A document manager, which can store documents on S3
+* A pipeline manager, which iterates over documents and executes each stage of the pipeline for each document.
+* A pipeline stage, i.e. a web service which receives a document from the pipeline manager and performs some operation on it.

+### Examples of Pipeline Stages

+* HTTP GET
-* http get
+* Language/Encoding detection
-* entity extraction
+* Entity extraction
-* text extraction
+* Text extraction
-* html cleaning
+* HTML cleaning
-* language / encoding detection
-* scoring
+* Scoring
-* elasticsearch indexing
+* ElasticSearch indexing
-* filtering
+* Filtering
-* aggregation (?) / reduce
+* Aggregation (?) / reduce

+### What is the network protocol?

 Metadata: superset of http://dublincore.org/documents/dcmi-terms/

 HTTP API: transform (sync)